-Faculty and Academic Professional and Administrative (P&A) employees are generally considered eligible if they work 26.75 standard hours per week in appointments of at least nine months in duration.
+Faculty and Academic Professional and Administrative (P&A) employees are generally considered eligible if they work at least 67% time in appointments of at least nine months in duration.

 The eligible job classifications are: